Michael Bakewell: Early life and career

-From 1955 until 1972, he was the first husband of Joan Bakewell; the couple had two children, Matthew and Harriet.
+Personal life and death

+From 1955 until 1972, Michael Bakewell was the first husband of Joan Bakewell; the couple had two children, Matthew and Harriet.
 In the 1960s, Joan had an eight-year affair with the playwright Harold Pinter.

 Following their divorce, Michael remarried to Melissa Dundas in 1975.
-The couple live in East Sussex.
+He lived with Melissa in East Sussex until his death on 11 July 2023, at the age of 92.
+He had Alzheimer's disease and macular degeneration in his later years.